 To cap off our long stay in Bolivia, we drove the so-called Lagunas Route or Southwest Circuit in Bolivia in order to arrive to Chile.

-This is not your ordinary drive though, since it takes a few days on bumpy dirt roads and requires one to be self-sufficient — there are no gas stations or other services along the whole stretch.
-This meant we had to buy a two big fuel containers in order to care an extra 10 gallons of gasoline just to be able to cover the distance.
+This is not your ordinary drive though since it takes a few days on bumpy dirt roads and requires one to be self-sufficient — there are no gas stations or other services along the whole stretch.
+This meant we had to buy two big fuel containers in order to carry an extra 10 gallons of gasoline just to be able to cover the distance.

 The route crossing extremely inhospitable terrain at around 14,000 feet or higher, where we passed by lakes of all colors… Red, green, and white.